What is Baby Loss Awareness Week?

-- For bereaved parents, and their families and friends, across the world to unite and commemorate their babies’ lives.
+- for bereaved parents, and their families and friends, to unite with others across the world to commemorate their babies’ lives.

-- To raise awareness about the issues surrounding pregnancy and baby loss in the UK, and push for tangible improvements in bereavement care and support.
+- to raise awareness about the issues surrounding pregnancy and baby loss in the UK, and push for tangible improvements in bereavement care and support.

-The charities leading Baby Loss Awareness Week are committed to raising awareness of pregnancy and baby loss, providing support to anyone affected by pregnancy loss and the death of a baby, and work with health professionals and services to improve bereavement care, and reducing preventable deaths.
+The charities leading Baby Loss Awareness Week are committed to raising awareness of pregnancy and baby loss, providing support to anyone affected by pregnancy loss and the death of a baby, working with health professionals and services to improve bereavement care, and reducing preventable deaths.

 How it all started.